deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "It's okay."
 She promised.
 "I'd like for you to meet him, though."

-"…I'll try."
+"...I'll try."
 Sean promised unconvincingly, and let himself out.

 Ava's shoulders dropped as the door closed, but she picked herself up again after a second and turned around.
 "How do I look?"